Combat Roles

 ElitePriority attacker, ignores some limitsBoss-tier behavior

 Roles are dynamic.
-Enemies swap based on distance, fitness scores, and availability.
+Enemies swap based on distance, fitness scores, and slot availability.
+Roles use Gameplay Tags (SEC.Role.*), so you can define custom roles beyond the built-in ones via Project Settings > Gameplay Tags.

 Slot Management

-When one Attacker finishes or dies, a Waiter can take its place.
+When an Attacker finishes or dies, a Waiter can take its place.
+Roles not listed in RoleLimits have no cap.

 Fitness Evaluation

-"Who should be the next Attacker?" is decided by Fitness Evaluators.
-These are scoring functions that run on each AI:
+"Who should be the next Attacker?" is decided by Role Evaluators (URoleEvaluator subclasses).
+These are instanced UObjects that score each AI on a 0.0-1.0 scale:

 // Built-in evaluators: